GaddamRavi/Todo-using-Docker/README.md

-Todo List Application with Docker :
+-->Todo List Application with Docker :

---> A simple Todo List application built using React and Dockerized for easy setup and deployment.
+A simple Todo List application built using React and Dockerized for easy setup and deployment.
 =============

-Features:
+-->Features:

--->Add, update, and delete tasks
+Add, update, and delete tasks
--->Persistent data storage
+Persistent data storage
--->Responsive UI
+Responsive UI
 =============

-Prerequisites:
+-->Prerequisites:
--->Ensure you have the following installed on your system:
+Ensure you have the following installed on your system:
--->Node.js and npm
+Node.js and npm
--->Docker
+Docker
--->Docker Compose
+Docker Compose
 =============
-Getting Started
+-->Getting Started

 Follow these steps to set up and run the Todo List application:
 Using Node.js